ISISComputingGroup/ibex_developers_manual/Upgrade-ISISICP.md

 # Updating isisicp on developer machine

 The ISISICP on a developer machine is ran from the `ICP_Binaries` directory, this will get automatically updated when `create_icp_binaries.bat` is run.
-If you get simulated DAE issues, you may need to re-register the ISISICP by running `EPICS\ICP_Binaries\isisdae\register_programs.bat` as an admin account
+If you get simulated DAE issues, you may need to re-register the ISISICP by running `EPICS\ICP_Binaries\isisdae\register_programs.cmd` as an admin account